Now more than ever, folks need your blood

 These mitigation measures will help ensure blood recipient safety, as well as staff and donor safety in reducing contact with those who may potentially have this respiratory infection, the Red Cross says.

-Of course, folks may not donate blood if they have in the past 28 days traveled to China, Iran, Italy and South Korea (Spain may be added to that list shortly), or have been in contact with a person infected with the coronavirus.
+Of course, folks may not donate blood if they have in the past 28 days traveled to China, Iran, Italy and South Korea (Spain could be added to that list shortly), or have been in contact with a person who is infected with the coronavirus.

 So if you can, answer the plea of the governor, the surgeon general and the Red Cross and donate blood.
 Even if we can’t gather in groups of 10 or more these days, that healthy pint coming from you can connect you in a life-giving way with another person.